defineAgent

 Current time: {{currentTime}}

-Available entity types: {{entityTypes}}`
+Available data types: {{entityTypes}}`

 For the full variable reference and embedded query syntax, see [System Prompt Templates](../tools/system-prompt-templates).